-- Discussed key focus areas, achievements and goals in the corporate social responsibility space, including diversity and inclusion, climate change, human capital management, renewable energy, human rights and ethical sourcing. - Shareholders were complimentary of our efforts in these areas, viewing us as a leader, as demonstrated through our comprehensive disclosures, including in: our recently updated Corporate Social Responsibility ("CSR") report, a copy of which can be viewed on our website at https://csr.hasbro.com/en-us/news; our well-defined goals in the areas of diversity and inclusion and environmental sustainability; our commitment to publishing our 2022 climate action plan and full refresh of our CSR report in 2022; our recent disclosure of our EEO-1 report; and our plans for disclosure in accordance with the Task Force on Climate Related Financial Disclosures ("TCFD") disclosure framework.

-- Discussed compensation policies, practices and performance metrics, including the use of ESG measures in compensation decisions - Added an ESG measure to our annual incentive program as a consideration in determining the individual performance component for our executives, which was viewed positively by shareholders.
+Discussed key focus areas, achievements and goals in the corporate social responsibility space, including diversity and inclusion, climate change, human capital management, renewable energy, human rights and ethical sourcing.
+Shareholders were complimentary of our efforts in these areas, viewing us as a leader, as demonstrated through our comprehensive disclosures, including in: our recently updated ESG Corporate Social Responsibility ("CSR") report, a copy of which can be viewed on our website at https://csr.hasbro.com/en-us/news; our well-defined goals in the areas of diversity and inclusion and environmental sustainability; our commitment to publishing our 2022 climate action plan and full refresh of our CSR report in 2022; our recent disclosure of our EEO-1 report; and our plans for disclosure in accordance with the Task Force on Climate Related Financial Disclosures ("TCFD") disclosure framework. · Discussed compensation policies, practices and performance metrics, including the use of ESG measures in compensation decisions.
+COMPENSATION · Added an ESG measure to our annual incentive program as a consideration in determining the individual performance component for our executives, which was viewed positively by shareholders. · Discussed our extensive and thoughtful CEO succession planning and process leading to the appointments of Richard Stoddart, as interim CEO, and Chris Cocks as permanent CEO, following the passing of Brian Goldner, our former Chairman and CEO.
+CORPORATE GOVERNANCE Discussed the separation of our Chair and CEO position, which began with the appointment of Tracy Leinbach as our Chair when Richard Stoddart was serving as interim CEO from October as Chair when Chris Cocks took over as CEO in February 2022.